mmmmaja/starfishDetection/reports/README.md

-s250797 did training script structure, hydra config files and wandb logging s195398 did work did pre-commit hooks, ONNX and made a few API tests.
+s250797 did training script structure, hydra config files and wandb logging s195398 did work did pre-commit hooks, ONNX and made a few API tests. s194242 did work of the profiling, logging and the evaluate scripts.